NikitaKhomenko/SUDOKU/README.md

 ### used_multi_threads

 Uses 3 threads.
 Each one is responsible for a different part.
-(Made it in sapareted files and added a makefile.)

 ### used_threads_with_mutex

 Uses 3 threads that are responsible for the whole test, have access to the same data.
 Synchronization was taken care with mutex and condition.

+(Made threads in sapareted files and added a makefile.)